LukasMurdock/LukasMurdock.github.io/_posts/2020-12-14-average-day.md

 ## 2021

 So far, the work has been splitting keeping up with school work with building the website and portal for Virra with React/Next.js.

-And
+Average day in 2021 looks like checking:
+- Email
+- Slack
+- Readwise
+- NetNewsWire
+- Hacker News

 Summer ideas:
 - Read a buncho books